rioki/ezrc/README.md

 --------

 All you need to build this package is a make and a C++ compiler. just invoke make and it should build all you need.
-For convinience the package also comes with a CodeLite project.
-Finally, since the package consists of only one source file you can just compilte tha.

 Errors, Bugs and Suggestions
 ----------------------------